suntar/tcl-device/Readme.md

 package require Device
 Device generator
 puts [generator cmd "*idn?"]
+`

-Note that library does not know anything about commands used by certain devices, it just provides connection.
+Note that library itself does not know anything about commands used by certain devices, it just provides connection.

 Library also provides IO locking (one device can be used by a few programs without collisions) and optional high-level locking (one program can lock a device for a long time).

 ### Interface (see Device/device.tcl)
 ---

 * Device <name> -- open a device <name>.
 The command <name> is created to access the device.
-* <name> read
-* <name> write
-* <name> cmd
+* <name> cmd  -- Send a command and get answer
 * <name> lock -- High-level lock.
 Lock lasts until the process is alive or until unlock command is run.
+If device is locked an error is generated after some timeout
-* <name> unlock -- Unlock
+* <name> unlock -- Unlock the device.

-In case of error during tcl error is called.
-Use catch to get it.
+In case of error a tcl error is called.
+Use catch to process it.

 ### Drivers (see `Device/drivers.tcl`)
 ---

 * gpib_prologix -- GPIB device connected through Prologix gpib2eth converter.

-  Parameters:
+  Parameters: <hostname>:<gpib address>
-  *  -hostname -- converter hostname or ip-address
-  *  -addr     -- device GPIB address
-  *  -read_timeout -- read timeout, ms

 * lxi_scpi_raw -- LXI device connected via ethernet (SCPI raw connection via port 5025).

-  Parameters:
+  Parameters: <hostname>
-  * -hostname -- device hostname or ip-address
-  * -read_timeout -- read timeout, ms

 * gpib -- Connection with linux-gpib library.